 The test usually takes about 15 to 20 minutes.

 How It Feels

 There are no known risks linked with a nuchal translucency test, either to you or the baby.
-But you may feel anxious if the test shows there is an increased chance that your baby may have a problem.
+But you may feel anxious if the test shows that there's an increased chance that your baby may have a problem.

 Ultrasound is a safe way to check for problems and get information about your developing baby.
 It doesn't use X-rays or other types of radiation that may harm the baby.

 Your doctor will look at the results of the nuchal translucency test to see if the area at the back of the baby's neck is thicker than normal.